uedvt359/tcs-garr/README.md

    ```

    This command generates validation tokens for the specified domains.
 Replace `DOMAINS` with a comma-separated list of domains you need to validate.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE.md) file for details.

 ## Contributing and Further Development